balcony gardening essentials guide

 2. Use Potting Mix Instead of Garden Soil

-This specialized blend contains peat moss, vermiculite, and perlite that retain moisture while releasing excess water.
+It contains peat moss, vermiculite, and perlite that retain moisture while releasing excess water.
+Garden soil becomes compacted in pots, suffocating plant roots.
+Potting mix does not.

 Potting mix arrives sterilized, eliminating soil-borne diseases that threaten container gardening success.
+Prepackaged varieties come enriched with nutrients, providing consistent nourishment from day one.

 3. Figure Out How Much Sunlight Your Balcony Gets